danielwarna/Flask-QR/README.rst

 ==============
-Flask QR
+Flask-QR
 ==============

-This is simple extension for generating and displaying QR codes with flask.
+This is simple extension for generating and displaying QR codes with 'flask'_.

 .. _flask: http://flask.pocoo.org